• Skip to primary navigation

 • Key Characteristics: Coins are heavy and compact, making them suitable substitutes for pie weights.
 Before using coins, ensure they are sanitized and free of any residues.

-• Proper Ratio: Place a layer of coins over parchment paper on the pie crust, ensuring they cover the surface evenly.
+• Proper Ratio: Place a layer of coins over parchment paper on the pie crust, making sure they cover the surface evenly.
 Adjust the quantity of coins based on the size of the pie crust.

 4 - Metal Chain